dawsh2/Mycelium/README.md

   metrics hooks.
 - `MessageBus` encapsulates the transport.
 Swap the transport at startup; the service code stays untouched.
+- For single-process deployments you can bypass the bus entirely with `routing_config!`, which generates compile-time routers that issue direct function calls (no Arc, no heap, ~2–3 ns per handler).

 ## Core pieces